 AI & Decision Making

-Improving care requires the alignment of big health data with appropriate and timely decisions, and predictive analytics can support clinical decision-making and actions as well as prioritize administrative tasks.
+Improving care requires the alignment of big health data with appropriate and timely decisions, and predictive Healthcare Data Analytics can support clinical decision-making and actions as well as prioritize administrative tasks.

 AI & Treatment